 - Complete training with the New York Association on Independent Living (NYAIL) Open Doors Training and Outreach Coordinator to become well versed in trainings to be provided.

-- Accept direction / feedback from NYAIL and Western New York Independent Living (WNYIL) administration on tasks to be completed and follow through with tasks.
+- Accept direction / feedback from NYAIL and Western New York Independent Living, Inc. (WNYIL) administration on tasks to be completed and follow through with tasks.

 - Outreach, coordinate and schedule face to face visits with nursing home staff.

 - Provide in person trainings to nursing homes staff on Section Q of the Minimum Data Set (MDS), Open Doors and GNP with a pre-set PowerPoint presentation.

 - Received referral, outreach and coordinate home visit with participants in their first sixty (60) days post transition and implement / follow up on a pre-set PCP curriculum with those participants in their homes.